Local Polynomial Estimation of Time-Varying Parameters in Nonlinear Models: Empirical application

 \section{Empirical application}

-The aim of this section is to analyze possible time-varying effects of various factors explaining US corporate default rates when modelled with a PARX model.
-The data set on defaults consists of monthly number of bankruptcies among Moody's rated industrial firms in the United States for the period 1982-2011 ($T=360$ observations), collected from Moody's Credit Risk Calculator (CRC).
-Figure \ref{fig: USdef}, which shows default counts and the corresponding autocorrelation function, reveals (i) high temporal dependence in default counts; (ii) existence of default clusters over time.
+We here revisit the empirical analysis of US corporate defaults carried out in \cite{agosto2016} with the aim of examining whether there is evidence of structural instability in the time series.
+The data set consists of monthly number of bankruptcies among Moody's rated industrial firms in the United States for the period 1982--2011 ($n=360$ observations), collected from Moody's Credit Risk Calculator (CRC).
+Figure \ref{fig: USdefaults} shows the time series of default counts together with its sample autocorrelation function, which reveals high temporal dependence in default counts and existence of default clusters over time.